Mastoiditis is a serious bacterial infection. It affects the mastoid bone behind the ear. It is more common in children.

 In some cases, you may need surgery to either:

-- drain the middle ear (a myringotomy)
+- drain the middle ear - this is called a myringotomy

 After surgery

-Your doctor should be able to give you specific advice after surgery.
-You'll also see them for follow-up appointments.
+Your doctor will give you advice after surgery.
+You will also have follow-up appointments with them.

 Complications of mastoiditis